Why handwriting fails without proper Core Strength and Hand Strength This article discusses how your…

 Brain Break Puzzles

-As more children come to our center, the common denominator is usually lack of movement, balance and coordination, core muscle and hand-eye coordination.
+More and more children today are lacking movement, balance and coordination, core muscle and hand-eye coordination.
 Believe it or not, all of these areas are important for your child’s learning development.

 Without mastering these types of movements, how can children have the strength to hold up their head to copy notes from the chalkboard, grip a pencil, track words on a page and have enough attention to retain facts the teacher is teaching.

-To better help parents and students, we decided to create several simple and easy patterns to not only improve brain activity, gross motor skills and balance and coordination, but faster processing and visual perception for reading, organization, problem solving and critical thinking.
+To better help parents and students, there are several simple and easy patterns to not only improve brain activity, gross motor skills and balance and coordination, but faster processing and visual perception for reading, organization, problem solving and critical thinking.

 Brain Puzzle Instructions